microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 1. Wait for the remote desktop to appear and confirm that it resembles the one below.

 	> If the text and icons on the desktop are too large, terminate the session.
-Click the icon in the lower-right corner of the "New Session" panel and select **Session preferences...** from the ensuing menu.
-Go to the "Input/Output" tab in the "New session" dialog and adjust the display DPI.
-Start with 96 and adjust as needed to get the look you want.
+Click the icon in the lower-right corner of the "New Session" panel and select **Session preferences...** from the menu.
+Go to the "Input/Output" tab in the "New session" dialog and adjust the display DPI, and then start a new session.
+Start with 96 DPI and adjust as needed.

     ![Connected!](Images/ubuntu-desktop.png)